Немно́го о языке́ 6.2 По́сле семина́ра

-Listen to the following statements from Caitlin.
-Paying close attention to determine whether she did not engage in an activity at all (negation with an imperfective verb) or whether she did not achieve an anticipated result of her activity or didn’t do an expected action (negation of a perfective verb).
-Mouse over your choice to check your answer.
+Listen to the following statements from Caitlin and indicate whether the verbs are negated imperfective or negated perfective.
+Pay close attention to whether Caitlin did not engage in the activity at all (imperfective) or whether she did not achieve the anticipated result of her activity or did not engage in an expected action (perfective).

 Another use of у

 You know that the preposition у can go with the genitive to express the notion of “having” in Russian.
 The preposition у can also be used in Russian to express the idea “at someone’s place” / “in someone’s space.”
 So, when Katya and Lena discuss Amanda’s whereabouts they conclude:

 Она́ была́ у Же́ни. = She was at Zhenya’s house.

 The preposition по́сле is used with nouns and pronouns in the genitive case to express the idea of «after something», and in Russian you should use по́сле only when you have a noun or pronoun to put right after it.
 For example: